 - The rights and obligations of the parties in any of the property of either or both of them whenever and wherever acquired or located; the right to buy, sell, use, transfer, exchange, lease, assign, mortgage, encumber, dispose of, or otherwise manage and control property

 - The disposition of property upon separation, marital dissolution, death, or the occurrence or non occurrence of any other event;

 - The establishment, modification, waiver or elimination of alimony;

 - The making of a will, trust or other arrangement to carry out the provisions of the agreement;

 - The ownership rights in and disposition of the death benefit from a life insurance policy

 The validity of Florida post nuptial agreements are governed by the seminal Florida Supreme Court decision in Casto v.
 Casto, 508 So.2d 330 (Fla.
 1987).
 According to the Casto decision:

 - The critical test in determining the validity of a post nuptial agreement is whether there was fraud or overreaching on one side, or, assuming unreasonableness, whether the challenging spouse did not have adequate knowledge of marital property and income of the parties at the time the agreement was reached;

 - A post nuptial agreement is not enforceable if the party against whom enforcement is sought proves that the agreement was the product of fraud, duress, coercion or overreaching or if the agreement makes an unfair or unreasonable provision for that spouse by demonstrating the parties' relative situations, including their respective ages, health, education, and financial status.

-Contact us for a consultation regarding your post nuptial agreement in Miami.
+Contact us for a consultation regarding your post nuptial agreement in Miami or Orlando.
 We are committed to giving your case our full attention and are available now to speak with you.
 Call us today.
 (305) 742-5042